-If we use any underwriters in the sale of the securities in respect of which this prospectus is delivered, the underwriters will acquire such securities for their own account.
+If we use any underwriters in the sale of the common units in respect of which this prospectus is delivered, the underwriters will acquire such common units for their own account.
 We will enter into an underwriting agreement with those underwriters at the time of sale to them.
-We will set forth the names of the underwriters and the terms of the transaction in a prospectus supplement, which will be used by the underwriters to make resales of the securities in respect of which this prospectus is delivered to the public.
+We will set forth the names of the underwriters and the terms of the transaction in a prospectus supplement, which will be used by the underwriters to make resales of the common units in respect of which this prospectus is delivered to the public.